BdR76/RandomValuesNPP/readme.md

 * select "Generate random values" to generate many random values at once.

 You can configure the random value menu items, set the first item to your prefered random value (password, guid etc).
-Clicking the dice icon in the workbar will generate yeild a new random value.
+Clicking the dice icon in the workbar will generate a new random value.

 `NOTE: changing the configuration of the menu items requires a restart of Notepad++`